 - 1/2 cup nonfat dry milk

-- 1 1/2 cups whole wheat flour
+- 1 cup whole wheat flour

 - 3 1/2-4 cups all-purpose flour

-- cornmeal for coating
+- 4 tablespoons cornmeal for coating

 Instructions

-- Gather all your ingredients so that you have everything close at hand on the counter or table.
+- Gather the ingredients so you have everything close at hand on the counter or table.

 Prepare the Dough